Facebook Pixel

 Who will be teaching and staffing summer programming?
 What are their credentials?

 All academic courses are taught by certified teachers.
-Teachers have relevant experience for the particular course area in which they are teaching.
+Teachers have relevant experience for the particular course area they teach.

-LCS Summer Academy Staff have or are working towards a relevant undergraduate degree or post-secondary diploma, have experience in a residential camp, boarding school, or coaching environment, are certified in First Aid and CPR/AED, and have relevant certifications to their assigned area (e.g. waterfront will have their NLS certification).
+LCS Summer Academy Staff have or are working towards a relevant undergraduate degree or post-secondary diploma, have experience in a camp, daycare, school, or coaching environment, are certified in First Aid and CPR/AED, and have relevant certifications to their assigned area (e.g. waterfront staff have their NLS certification).

 Campers at Lakefield College School benefit from an overall student-to-staff ratio of 8:1.
-We are pleased to offer small class sizes so students and staff have the opportunity to connect on a deeper level.
+We are pleased to offer small group sizes so campers, students, and staff have the opportunity to connect on a deeper level.

 Do your programs require minimum English proficiency?

 Yes.
-Any camper who is not currently enrolled at LCS, for whom English is not their first language, will be required to complete an online English proficiency assessment prior to admission.
-This helps to ensure that the student will be able to function safely and successfully in LCS Summer Academy.
+Any camper who is not currently enrolled at LCS, for whom English is not their first language, will be required to complete an online English proficiency assessment before admission.
+This helps ensure that the student will function safely and successfully in LCS Summer Academy.
 We will send you the web-based assessment when we acknowledge your application.
 If you have an alternate recent English Language Proficiency test you would like to use, please connect with us to further discuss.

 A couple of the programs mention camping.
 Do campers need to bring camping equipment or will this be provided?

-General camping equipment (e.g. tents, paddles, canoes, and stoves) will be provided, but individual camping items may be required (e.g. headlamp, biodegradable soap, sleeping bag etc.).
-These individual items will be on the program-specific packing list we’ll send before the start of the program.
+General camping equipment (e.g. tents, paddles, canoes, and stoves) are provided, but individual camping items may be required (e.g. headlamp, biodegradable soap, sleeping bag, etc.).
+Please refer to your program-specific packing list before the start of the program.

 When can I expect to receive more detailed information about my program and how to prepare?

-We will be sending a welcome letter in the coming months.
-You can expect to receive more detailed information and answers closer to the program start date.
-In the interim, we hope that our FAQ will help answer some of the questions you might have.
-If uncertain, please feel free to contact us.
+You will receive a welcome letter prior to the start of your program.
+You can also expect to receive more detailed information and answers closer to the program start date.
+For general orientation information, please visit our Orientation Essentials.
+Questions?
+Please contact us.

 Will a packing list be provided?